 Description of the search and method applied

 Our article «The emerging COVID-19 research: dynamic and regularly updated science maps and analyses» describes the background for our work, the methods, and how this web-resource can be used.
-Click here to read the preprint.
+Click here to read the published, open access article.
 This project is also registered at the Open Science Framework (OSF) platform.
 Click here to read about the project at OSF.
 For readers that want just a brief overview of the methods used, the text below provides that.

 All documents in the Scopus database and PubMed, published in 2020, with any of the following keywords:

 In Scopus, we searched for these terms in TITLE-ABS-KEY.
 In PubMed, we searched for these terms in Title/Abstract

 Keyword co-occurrence analysis

 The conceptual idea behind keyword co-occurrence analysis1 is that when a set of words occur in different documents, the concepts behind these words are likely closely related.
 By analyzing the content of a group of documents we can establish how closely related they are.
 From these results, we can build a conceptual network structure of the research field 2.
 In our corpus from PubMed, this includes both author-generated keywords and MeSH terms.

 We used the keywords to construct a two-dimensional keyword-map, where the layout is based on a framework for mapping and clustering, in the VOSviewer software 3.
 Keywords were mapped so that keyword relatedness is associated with proximity on the map.
 The size of the nodes reflects keyword frequency, and the weight of connecting lines indicates in how many articles the keywords co-occur.
 The keywords are clustered using an approach akin to modularity-based clustering3: keywords that co-occur often are placed in the same cluster, signified by color.
 The network map gives an overview of the research field, also showing which topics are studied in conjunction with each other, and it can give an indication of there may be knowledge gaps in the research field.